advanced-security/sbom-generator-action/README.md

 # SBOM Generator

+## Deprecated: please use the REST API

+The [REST API for Dependency Graph to generate an SPDX SBOM](https://docs.github.com/en/rest/dependency-graph/sboms?apiVersion=2022-11-28#export-a-software-bill-of-materials-sbom-for-a-repository) is much easier to use and has had many improvements over time, so it should be used instead of this action.

+## Old content follows

 This repository uses GitHub's dependency graph to automatically build an SBOM in SPDX 2.3 format.
 It supports the same [ecosystems](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/about-the-dependency-graph) as the dependency graph.
 If you need support for a different set of formats, we recommend having a look at the [Microsoft SBOM Tool](https://github.com/microsoft/sbom-tool), or Anchore's [Syft](https://github.com/anchore/syft).

 ## Usage